Welcome to

 Child Development in Context

-How, when, and for whom do physical punishment, parental stimulation, early childhood education, contextual violence, and other ecological factors influence child development?
+We investigate how, when, and for whom factors like physical punishment, parental stimulation, early childhood education, contextual violence, and other ecological influences impact child development.

 Apapacho and Violence Prevention Parenting Programs